freeeve/octopress/source/_posts/2013-03-14-cypher-it-all-starts-with-the-start.markdown

 ---
 layout: post
-title: "Cypher: it all starts with the START"
+title: "Cypher basics: it all starts with the START"
 date: 2013-03-14 23:39
 comments: true
 categories: [neo4j, cypher, programming]